ShyeChern/renamer/README.md

 # Renamer

 A desktop application to rename your files into random sequence in folder by adding number prefix.
+Developed by using Electron.

 **Project Status: Completed (Only tested and available in Windows)**